habi/gratipay.com/www/about/policies/terms-of-service.md

 1. Terms for Givers

-  1. Givers can make payments to Project Owners because of the Project's Work and for no other reason.
+  1. Givers may only make payments to Project Owners for the Project's Work.

   1. You understand and acknowledge that your payment does not entitle you personally to receive any goods or services from the Project Owner, unless